Gamithra/Matrix-pairwise-ranking-bot/DEPLOY.md

 tar -xzf rankbot-backup-YYYYMMDD.tar.gz
 ```

-### 8. Security Notes
+### 8. Notes

 - Keep your `.env` file secure (it contains your access token)
-- Use `ALLOWED_USERS` to restrict who can use the bot
+- use `ALLOWED_USERS` to restrict who can use the bot
-- The `src/data/` directory contains all voting data - don't commit it to git
+- the `src/data/` directory contains all voting data - don't commit it to git
-- Regularly backup `src/data/` if the votes are important
+- regularly backup `src/data/` if the votes are important

 ### 9. Troubleshooting